-Gains from assets returning 9.07% on an AVA basis compared to the 7.00% assumed were complemented by a liability gain, which was driven primarily by fewer retirements than expected.
+Gains from assets returning 11.77% on an AVA basis compared to the 7.00% assumed were partially offset by the COLA and DROP credit risk sharing provisions.
 Note that the calculation of the COLA (return on AVA less 5.0% with a minimum of 0.0% and max of 4.0%) means that gains due to asset performance will necessarily result in liability losses due to COLAs being greater than assumed, while asset losses will result in liability gains from COLAs being less than assumed.
-The impact of the COLAs being different than assumed will be larger in magnitude once the Plan is outside the three-year COLA holiday.
 Please see Table 6 under Section IV of our Report for a detailed analysis of the change in the estimated City contribution rate from the prior year to this year.

 The contribution rate is determined using an actuarial value of assets rather than market value.
-The actuarial value of assets recognizes 20% of the difference (typically referred to as "five year smoothing") between the market value of assets and the expected actuarial value of assets, based upon the assumed valuation rate of return of 7.00% per annum.
-There are currently \$239.7 million in asset gains being deferred that will be recognized in the future and will provide some help with improvement in the funded status absent future asset losses.
+The actuarial value of assets recognizes 20% of the difference (typically referred to as "five-year smoothing") between the market value of assets and the expected actuarial value of assets, based upon the assumed valuation rate of return of 7.00% per annum.
+There are currently \$1.055 billion in asset gains being deferred that will be recognized in the future and will provide tailwinds for the improvement in the funded status and provide a cushion against future asset losses.